Non-reduced components of the Hilbert scheme of curves using triple covers: Proof of the main theorem

 For the remaining part of the proof of the lemma we refer to \cite[Proposition 4.1, p.176--178]{CLM96}.
 It is proven there that if $p_{\mathcal{W}} : \mathcal{W} \to T$ is a flat family of surfaces in $\mathbb{P}^r$, one of whose fibers is a cone like $\mathcal{W}_{t_0}$ above, then the remaining fibers of the family are also cones over smooth curves of the same genus and degree in $\mathbb{P}^{r-1}$.
 We remark that the proof uses a result of Pinkham, namely \cite[Theorem 7.5, p.45]{Pin74Ast} about cones over curves of genus $\gamma$ and degree $e$, in which it is required that $e \geq 4\gamma + 5$.
 Thus the lemma is proved.\end{proof}

 This completes Step III and thus the proof of the {\rm Main Theorem}.

 \begin{remark} The technique used in {\rm Step III} of the proof can not be applied to prove \cite[Theorem B]{CIK22}.
-In that paper we considered a family of curves that also lie on cones such that each curve is a double cover of the base of the cone that contains it and also passes through its vertex. {\rm Proposition \ref{Sec2PropCatGim}} can be applied to obtain a resolution of the ideal of a curve from the family.
-However, the ideal is generated by polynomials of degree two and three, which is insufficient to deduce the existence of a presentation like {\rm (\ref{Sec3ResolIdealW})} of the ideal of a similarly defined variety like $\mathcal{W}$ here.
-That is, one couldn't conclude that $\mathscr{M}_{2,1} = 0$ like we were able to do here due to $I(\mathcal{X}_t)$ being generated by polynomials of degree two and four.
-In a sense, our present work grew-out from our failure to apply some techniques used in \cite{CLM96} and \cite{Cil87} in the proof of \cite[Theorem B, step III]{CIK22}. \end{remark}
+In that paper we considered a family of curves on cones such that each curve was a double cover of the base and also passed through the vertex on the cone containing it.
+Just as here, {\rm Proposition \ref{Sec2PropCatGim}} could be applied to obtain a resolution of the ideal of a curve from the family, however, the ideal is generated by polynomials of degree two and three, which is insufficient to deduce the existence of a presentation like {\rm (\ref{Sec3ResolIdealW})} of the ideal of a similarly defined variety like $\mathcal{W}$ here.
+That is, one couldn't conclude that $\mathscr{M}_{2,1} = 0$, like we were able to do here due to $I(\mathcal{X}_t)$ being generated by polynomials of degree two and four.
+In a sense, our present work grew-out from our failure to apply the technique introduced by Ciliberto in \cite{Cil87} and used in \cite{CLM96} to the proof of \cite[Theorem B, Step III]{CIK22}, where we needed to use different arguments. \end{remark}

 \begin{remark} For a component $\mathcal{D}$ of the Hilbert scheme $\mathcal{I}_{d,g,r}$ the difference $\sigma(\mathcal{D}) := \dim \mathcal{D} -\lambda_{d,g,r}$ is called \emph{superabundance}.
 It is not difficult to compute about our $\mathcal{H} \subset \mathcal{I}_{3e+1, 3e+3\gamma, e-\gamma+1}$ that $\sigma (\mathcal{H}) = (r-4)e+2(r-5)(e-r)-3$, and using the numerical assumptions in our {\rm Main Theorem}, $\sigma (\mathcal{H}) \geq 224$. \end{remark}